Mission to Mars poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Mission to Mars against these established plot points, we can identify how Brian De Palma utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Mission to Mars within the science fiction genre.

 Brian De Palma's Structural Approach